LennartFr/2020-1-1-VSCodeExtentionSmartContracts/README.md

 <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.4/">Hyperledger Fabric Read the Docs</a>

-<ahref="https://github.com/hyperledger/fabric">Hyperledger Fabric source code on GitHub</a>
+<a href="https://github.com/hyperledger/fabric">Hyperledger Fabric source code on GitHub</a>